logicnow/macSilentInstall/README.md

 # macSilentInstall
-A script for use with Apple deployment tools (like Apple Remote Desktop) for deploying/enrolling the MAX Remote Management OS X Agent.
+A script for use with SSH or other Apple deployment tools (like Apple Remote Desktop) for deploying/enrolling the SolarWinds MSP Remote Monitoring & Management Agent for Mac.

-Use of RM's Active Discovery Push Install feature is the preferred way to deploy the OS X Agent, but in situations where that's not feasible, doesn't meet the minimum requirements, or existing deployment tools are already in place this may provide an alternative.
+Use of MSP RMM's Active Discovery Push Install feature is the preferred way to deploy the Agent, but in situations where that's not feasible, doesn't meet the minimum requirements, or existing deployment tools are already in place this may provide an alternative.

 Requires OS X Agent 1.5.1 or better